fragosti/renderproxy/api/README.md

 $ pip install awsebcli --upgrade
 ```

-You need the correct acccess keys in ~/.aws/config to deploy the EB instance.
+You need the correct acccess keys in ~/.aws/config with profile `eb-cli` to deploy the EB instance using `yarn deploy`.